Celebrating Global Accessibility Awareness Day 2026

-The internet is part of almost everything we do now.
-It’s how we work, shop, learn, connect and share information.
-It has opened up opportunities that once would have been impossible for many.
+The internet is part of almost everything we do, from how we work and shop to how we learn, stay in touch and share information.
+It has opened up opportunities that, only a generation ago, would have been out of reach for many people.

-But not everyone experiences the online world in the same way.
-Around one billion people across the globe live with a permanent or temporary disability.
-For these individuals, a poorly designed website can be more than frustrating.
-It can create real barriers, cutting them off from important conversations, services and communities.
+The trouble is that not everyone experiences the online world in the same way.
+According to the World Health Organization, more than one billion people across the globe live with a permanent or temporary disability and for many of them, a poorly designed website can be more than an inconvenience.
+It can create real barriers, cutting people off from the conversations, services and communities that should be open to everyone.

-This is why Global Accessibility Awareness Day (GAAD) matters.
+This is why Global Accessibility Awareness Day (GAAD) still matters.

 What is Global Accessibility Awareness Day (GAAD)?

-Global Accessibility Awareness Day (GAAD) is held every year on the third Thursday in May.
-In 2025, it will take place on Thursday 15 May.
+Global Accessibility Awareness Day is held every year on the third Thursday in May and in 2026 it falls on Thursday 21 May.

-GAAD began in 2012 when a group of developers, designers and accessibility advocates recognised the need to raise greater awareness around digital inclusion.
-Since then, it has grown into an international event, encouraging people and organisations to:
+GAAD started in 2012, when a small group of developers, designers and accessibility advocates recognised that the conversation about digital inclusion needed to be much louder than it was.
+Since then, it has grown into an international event that brings people and organisations together to:

-• Host events, workshops and webinars that promote accessibility best practices
+• Host events, workshops and webinars that promote accessible design and development.

-• Prioritise inclusive design when developing websites, apps and digital services
+• Prioritise inclusive design when planning new websites, apps and digital services.

-• Share resources and training to help others improve accessibility
+• Share resources and training that help others improve the accessibility of their own work.

-Awareness is only the first step.
-True progress happens when we turn that awareness into action.
-For website owners, that means taking a closer look at how your site works for every visitor, not just the majority.
-It means thinking about whether everyone can find information, use your services and interact with your content in the way you intend.
+Awareness is only ever the first step and lasting progress comes when we turn it into action.
+For website owners, that means taking a closer look at how your site works for every visitor rather than just the majority and asking whether everyone can find the information, use the services and interact with the content in the way you intended.

-If you’re not sure where to begin, an accessibility audit is a good place to start.
-Our audit shows you how your website measures up against the latest Web Content Accessibility Guidelines (WCAG) and how it performs with assistive technologies.
+If you aren’t sure where to begin, an accessibility audit is a sensible place to start.
+Our audit looks at how your website measures up against the latest Web Content Accessibility Guidelines (WCAG) and how it performs when paired with assistive technologies, so you have a clear sense of where you currently stand.

-We present our findings in a detailed report that highlights any barriers we find, what they mean and shows how they could affect users with disabilities.
-You’ll also receive a structured remediation plan, giving you a clear pathway towards a more accessible and inclusive website.
+The findings are presented in a detailed report that highlights any barriers we identify, explains what they mean in practical terms and shows how they could affect users with disabilities.
+You’ll also receive a structured remediation plan, giving you a clear path towards a more accessible and inclusive website rather than a long list of issues without context.

-If you would like to find out more about our accessibility audit services or how we can support you in building a more accessible website, please contact us.
+If you’d like to find out more about our accessibility audit services or how we can support you in building a more accessible website, please get in touch.

 Co-Founder & PPC Specialist at Priority Pixels